solarix888/ansible-django-stack/README.md

 The main settings to change here is in the **env_vars/base** file, where you can configure the location of your Git project, the project name, and application name which will be used throughout the Ansible configuration.

-I set some default values here using my open-source app, [GlucoseTracker](https://github.com/jcalazan/glucose-tracker), so all you really have to do is type in this one command in the project root:
 ```
 vagrant up
 ```